 5 Exotic Places to Visit in Azerbaijan

-Azerbaijan was such an amazing, wonderful, beautiful and friendly place.
-Baku is a modern city full of oil money with a recently built subway, fast Wi-Fi and tons of Parisian and futuristic buildings while the rest of the country is incredibly rural with small towns surrounded by beautiful mountains and farmland.
+Azerbaijan was such an amazing, wonderful, beautiful, and friendly place.
+Baku is a modern city full of oil money with a recently built subway, fast Wi-Fi, and tons of Parisian and futuristic buildings.
+At the same time, the rest of the country is incredibly rural, with small towns surrounded by beautiful mountains and farmland.

-In tiny villages, older adults sat with pipes in the squares of the city and looked at passers-by.
+In tiny villages, older adults sat with pipes in the city’s squares and looked at passers-by.
 Azerbaijan is home to nearly a third of the world’s mud volcanoes that form when pockets of underground gas thrust to the surface.
 In addition to its colorful and often beautiful terrain, Azerbaijan offers a mixture of traditions and modern development.

 Baku

-Baku, the capital, is located on the Caspian Sea and is a bit of a weird mix of old city-walled city and modern skyscrapers.
-Before the discovery of the oil, Baku was a sleepy little town that was run over by the world.
+Baku, the capital, is located on the Caspian Sea and is a weird mix of an old city-walled city with modern skyscrapers.
+Before the discovery of the oil, Baku was a sleepy little town run over by the world.

-After oil was discovered in 1846, the city grew, broad boulevards and buildings were built to emulate Paris, as the Nouveaux rich loved everything French.
-The town became into the early 20th century before the subsequent World Wars and Soviet rule ousted it from the world stage.
+After oil was discovered in 1846, the city grew, and broad boulevards and buildings were built to emulate Paris, as the Nouveaux-rich loved everything French.
+The town entered the early 20th century before the subsequent World Wars and Soviet rule ousted it from the world stage.

 Sheki

-Combine this with friendly locals, good food, fresh air and Sheki is the place to go if you want to experience a part of Azerbaijan that is not Baku.
-Sheki is conveniently located between Tbilisi and Baku, so you can stop here if you travel by bus between the two cities.
+Combine this with friendly locals, good food, and fresh air, and Sheki is the place to go if you want to experience a part of Azerbaijan that is not Baku.
+Sheki is conveniently located between Tbilisi and Baku, so you can stop by bus between the cities.

 Gobustan National Park

-Gobustan Rock Art Cultural landscape encompasses three areas of a plateau of rocky boulders looming out of the semi-desert of central Azerbaijan.
-With an outstanding collection of more than 6,000 rock engravings such as primitive humans, animals.
-Sun images and stars that testify to 40,000 years of rock art.
+Gobustan Rock Art Cultural landscape encompasses three areas of a plateau of rocky boulders looming out of the semi-desert of central Azerbaijan, with an outstanding collection of more than 6,000 rock engravings such as primitive humans and animals.
+Sun images and stars testify to 40,000 years of rock art.
 The 537-hectare site is part of the larger protected Gobustan Reserve.

-The stone is called Gaval Dash and the sound can be compared to a tambourine.
-The Gaval Dash was formed by the combination of unique climate, oil and gas that can be found in the Azerbaijan region.
-Gobustan National Park is a state reserve located to the west of the Gobustan settlement, about 40 miles southwest of the center of Baku.
+The stone is called Gaval Dash, and the sound can be compared to a tambourine.
+Azerbaijan’s unique climate, oil, and gas formed the Gaval Dash.
+Gobustan National Park is a state reserve located west of the Gobustan settlement, about 40 miles southwest of the center of Baku.

 Ateshgah Temple

-The Ateshgah Fire Worship Temple, located on the Absheron Peninsula on the outskirts of Surakhani village.
-30 km from the center of Baku, was at times, a shrine for Zoroastrians.
+The Ateshgah Fire Worship Temple is located on the Absheron Peninsula on the outskirts of Surakhani village.
+30 km from the center of Baku was sometimes a shrine for Zoroastrians.
 The present-day buildings of the temple complex date back to the 17th century and consist of a pentagonal complex with an open courtyard.

-The temple altar in the center, serve as a pilgrimage site for Indian fire worshipers.
+The temple altar in the center is a pilgrimage site for Indian fire worshipers.
 Currently, the complex functions as a well-designed museum and is often combined with a trip to nearby Yanardagh, Burning Mountain, to discover more of Azerbaijan’s fire heritage.

 Gabala

 The ruins of ancient Gabala are 15 km from the modern city.
-The excavation finds from the ancient settlement can be seen in the city museum.
+The ancient settlement excavations can be seen in the city museum.
 Gabala Vicinities has numerous historical and architectural monuments.
-The modern Gabala is located in the area of Sheki, Zakatala area practically on the border of Dagestan and Georgia.
+The modern Gabala is located in the Sheki, Zakatala area, practically on the border of Dagestan and Georgia.